laser analyser

 Light Source and Laser Class

 The light source, a near-infrared semiconductor laser, guarantees high accuracy in the measurement of gas concentrations.
-It's important to note that the laser class used is CLASS 1, with exceptions for high-temperature versions and those with air purging of O2 analysers, which correspond to CLASS 3B, ensuring safe use.
+It's important to note that the laser class used is CLASS 1, with exceptions for high-temperature and air-purge versions of O2 analysers , which correspond to CLASS 3B, ensuring safe use.

 Power and Consumption